byrenx/wiki-book/readme.md

+# Wiki-Book Setup Gude

+### Setup
+First, install `node-js` just follow the installing node guide below then, go to the project folder using terminal and type `npm install` to install the dependencies in `package.json`

+Then, Type `$ gulp` to start the local server and access `localhost:9005` in the browser.

+If `gulp` is not found as a command install it globally `npm install -g gulp`

-# Setup the Project from Scratch
+# Setup the Project from Scratch Guide

 ## Needed Packages:
    1. Node